wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/settings.rst

 Settings
 ========

 The *Settings* page allows you to configure and customize your Wazuh dashboard app experience.
-This section is automatically opened the first time you open the app in order to configure your first Wazuh dashboard API credentials, so the app can work properly.

 API
 ---